|

 be advised that all of these VCD's are IN

-because the instruction is clear and the quality of photography
+the instruction is clear and the quality of photography very good.

-that, these are really tremendous deals for the money.
-Each of these
+are really tremendous deals for the money.
+Each of these special

-special VCD's can be played on a computer for full enjoyment.
-Made
+VCD's can be played on a computer for full enjoyment.
+Made for PC's

-for PC's they are also Mac compatible by downloading Quicktime (for
+they are also Mac compatible by downloading Quick time (for free)

-free) and any scimitar VCD player program.
-Also playable on most
+and any similar VCD player program.
+Also playable on most DVD players.

-are some VCDs that concentrate on USAGE, that is to say the application
+Many of these VCDs concentrate on USAGE, that is to say, the application

 of Tai Chi to self defense considerations.
 They vary in technique